LaboratoryOpticsBiosciences/FLUTE/README.md

 ### Prerequisites

-FLIM data must be saved as a tiff-stack, where each image of the stack represents a temporal bin of the fluorescence decay measurement.
+FLIM data must be saved or exported as a tiff-stack, where each image of the stack represents a temporal bin of the fluorescence decay measurement.
 Example data is available in the supplemental data of the release publication.

 <p align="right">(<a href="#top">back to top</a>)</p>